petershin/liferay-learn/docs/dxp/latest/en/building-applications/client-extensions/microservice-client-extensions/object-validation-rule-yaml-configuration-reference.md

     dxp.lxc.liferay.com.virtualInstanceId: easy-virtual-host-1.com
 ```

-In this example, `easy-object-validation-rule-1` only appears as an option for the `C_EasyObject` and `User` objects in the `easy-virtual-host-1.com` company.
+In this example, `easy-object-validation-rule-1` only appears as an option for the `C_EasyObject` and `User` objects in the `easy-virtual-host-1.com` instance.

 ## YAML Properties